What about mental illnesses?

 What does this mean for people suffering with mental illness?

-The only organization who might be legally able to work with people from the United States who are suffering with long-term debilitating mental illness is Dignitas, a membership organization located in Switzerland.
+The only organizations who might be legally able to work with people from the United States who are suffering with long-term debilitating mental illness are Dignitas and Pegasos, both of which are located in Switzerland and are open to non-residents.

-Please contact Dignitas directly to learn whether they may be able to help.
+Please contact Dignitas or Pegasos directly to learn whether they may be able to help.

 Maine Death with Dignity cannot help with these decisions and has no expertise with regard to mental health assessments and/or treatments.